-Doing electrical wiring by yourself can be tricky.
-This is especially so when you lack the knowledge and the experience in electrical stuff.
-The thing is you cannot do a trial and error method when dealing with electrical wiring.
+Electrical wiring by yourself can be tricky, never use multiple choice to solve live circuit problems.
+Lack the knowledge or experience can make electrical wiring very dangerous.
+Trial and error is another unsafe method dealing with electrical wiring.
 Mistakes could cost you a fortune or even your life.
-That is why before starting any do-it-yourself electrical repair, you have to ask some electrical wiring questions just to be sure you know what you are doing.
-One thing about electrical wiring is that wires are usually color coded.
-Thus, it is actually easier to know which ones go with which.
+That is why before starting any do-it-yourself electrical repair, you should ask very experienced, licensed, bonded and insured person.
+Wires are usually color coded making it easier to know which ones attaches but reading schematics are required.
 Below are the most common electrical wiring questions whose answers generally involve colors to help you identify each particular wire.

 How Do You Wire a Switch?